hectorbarquero/athabasca-university-docs/COMP267/UnitTwo/unitTwoSectionOne.rst

 * As an electronic device ages, voltages may shift, so representing base 10 voltages would be problematic since +5 vdc could quickly become +10 vdc if the shift is ambiguous and inbetween, i.e, 6.75 vdc... will it round up or down?
 * The problem with another representation is that it requires equal stable states.
 * Electronics operate best in a bistable environment in which there are only two states, separated by a huge energy barrier and not a gradual drift.
+* Counterclockwise magnetic fields represent 0, and clockwise represent 1.
+These are found in core memory, from the term magnetic cores.
+A core is a small iron oxide coated doughnut.
+The direction of throughput from ferric oxide is rightmost in counterclockwise 0, and leftmost in clockwise 1.
+These are found in memory.
+* 1 GB has more than 8 billion bits.
+Cores were swapped out for transistors to accomodate mass memory amounts.
+* Transistors are made of semiconductors, silicon and gallium arsinide.
+They can be printed onto waffer-like silicon chips, known as an integrated circuit or chip.
+These transistors can switch on and off states in a billionth of a second.
+* The benefit to this construction using photographic production is that a mask can be produced, which can repeat copies of the chip like a mold.
+* Transistors and chips are an area of physics and electrical engineering.
+* Each transistor has three lines, two input lines and one outpute line.
+The input lines are collector and control, and the output line is the emitter.
+* Control is the base, it opens and closes the relay.
+When control is 1, the switch is closed and the circuit is ON.
+* When control is ON, energy passes through the collector through a straight path (the output line called the emitter).
+* Moores law states transistors double on a CPU every two years, improving performance.
+Moores law predicts a demise since we would need to eventually put transistors within an atomic distance of eachother.
+Currently we are around 100 nm.
+* We may be able to solve this in the upcoming breakthroughs in quantum computing.

 Data compression techniques